 New initiates to be adopted

 Marketing of chronic NPA accounts among ARCs will be done to get betterbids.

-E1.
-Alternate Delivery Channels
+D. DIGITALIZATION Alternate Delivery Channels Internet Banking:

-The Bank is providing Retail Internet banking & Corporate Internet banking facilityto its customers.
-The Internet Banking Customers of the Bank reached12.8 lacs as on 31stMarch 2017.
-The Bank as updated its Internet Banking Services duringFY18 as under:
+The Bank is providing Retail Internet banking & Corporate Internetbanking facilities to its customers.
+The Internet Banking Customers of the Bank reached12.8 lacs as on 31st March 2018.
+The Bank updated its Internet Banking Services duringFY18 as under:

-Registration of for Atal Pension Yojana (APY).
+Registration of Atal Pension Yojana (APY).

 Online registration of Mobile Banking

 Scheduling RTGS NEFT transactions

 Tamil Nadu & Chhattisgarh State tax payment

 Online 15G15H submission

-The Bank is providing Mobile Banking services to around 26 lakh customers.
-During FY17upgraded version of the Mobile App was introduced enabling thecustomers to do transactions with more ease.
-The Bank has also introduced the facility toregister for Mobile Banking through its network of ATMs.
+The Bank is providing Mobile Banking services to around 31 lakhcustomers.
+During FY18 upgraded version of the Mobile App was introduced enabling thecustomers to do transactions with more ease.
+The Bank also introduced the facility toregister for Mobile Banking through its network of ATMs.

 Unified Payment Interface (UPI)